Examples for Android

 conf_button_back

-The example demonstrates the capability to use the send text messages function sendChatMessage and handle the event for incoming messages onChatMessageReceived.
+The example demonstrates the use of the text message sending function sendChatMessage and handling the event for incoming messages onChatMessageReceived.

-If a message is sent to a user who is offline, it will be delivered as soon as they come online.
-If a message is sent when there is no connection to the server, it is queued and will be sent once the server connection is restored.
+If a message is sent to a user who is offline, they will receive it as soon as they come online.
+If a message is sent when there is no connection to the server, it is queued and will be sent once the connection to the server is re-established.

-The example demonstrates the ability to place your own image and the images of conference participants in a separate Fragment.
-It shows the independent implementation of conference control buttons, equipment setup before the conference begins, as well as replacing incoming/outgoing call windows with custom Fragments.
+The example demonstrates the ability to display your own image and conference participants' images in a separate Fragment.
+It shows a custom implementation of conference control buttons, equipment setup before the start of the conference, and the replacement of outgoing/incoming call windows with custom Fragments.

-The features demonstrated in the example and the code snippets used for this purpose:
+The features demonstrated in the example and the code snippets used:

-1. Creating a custom incoming call window based on a subclass of IncomingCallFragment.
+1. Creating a custom incoming call window using a subclass of IncomingCallFragment.
 To modify the behavior when accepting or declining a call, override the onAcceptClick and onDeclineClick methods accordingly.

-2. Customization of the outgoing call window based on a subclass of PlaceCallFragment.
-If you need to change the behavior when a call is canceled, override the onHangupClick method.
+2. Customization of the outgoing call window is based on a subclass of the PlaceCallFragment class.
+To change the behavior when a call is canceled, you need to override the onHangupClick method.

 3. Modifying the conference window based on a subclass of ConferenceFragment.